surajk03/phase-1-kartikjain2001/Minesweeper/Stage - 1.md

 * Count the number of mines in the specified squares.
 * Print the number of squares as output in the end.

+**The code for the both first and second part is [here](https://github.com/cleanhand/phase-1-kartikjain2001/blob/main/Minesweeper/Stage%20-%201.c).**

 ![minesweeper game1](https://user-images.githubusercontent.com/74143496/136357931-f99e4308-864b-41e1-826e-9081c35d9fc4.jpg)